strugee/lazymention/README.md

 Please be aware of these constraints before running lazymention in production.

-Also, it has no idea how to recurse into subpages of indexes.
+Also, lazymention has no idea how to recurse into subpages of indexes.
 In the real world, I expect that this will not actually be a real problem.

 ## Running